Depth-based Occlusions

 To achieve occlusions, the ScreenSpaceMesh

-OcclusionMode is a ARDepthManager setting that creates a flat mesh that sits perpendicular to the camera view and then continually adjusts the mesh’s vertices to match depth estimation outputs.
+setting that creates a flat mesh that sits perpendicular to the camera view and then continually adjusts the mesh’s vertices to match depth estimation outputs.
 For optimal performance, depth is calculated exclusively in rendering shaders.

 The aspect ratio and resolution of the occlusion mesh will not necessarily match that of the device camera or screen (those values are determined by the underlying deep-learning model).
 In particular, there will possibly be padding (empty space) between the left and right sides of the mesh and the screen edges, resulting in no occlusion happening in those regions.